bottledcode/RFC/drafts/records.md

 From the perspective of a developer, declaring a record declares an object and function with the same name.
-The developer can consider the record function (the inline constructor) as a factory function that creates a new object or uses an existing object from an array.
+The developer can consider the record function (the inline constructor) as a factory function that creates a new object or retrieves an existing object from an array.

 For example, this would be a valid mental model for a Point record: